 This cloud-hosted identity enables capabilities such as federated access and single sign-on, greatly simplifying the management of enterprise accounts.
 However, now that this critical system is more pervasively used, the risks associated with it increase.

 Even the most popular and reliable applications contain multiple vulnerabilities which attackers may exploit to breach the corporate network and steal critical or sensitive data.
-To prevent this, organizations need to streamline their security efforts and monitor user behavior to protect both their employees and enhance data control.
+To prevent this, organisations need to streamline their security efforts and monitor user behaviour to protect both their employees and enhance data control.

 Addressing Security Gaps for Third-Party Services

-While cloud service providers take every measure to secure the data you store on their services, under the shared responsibility model it falls to your organization to protect the network and users.
-Given the ever-growing attack surface, password changes and multi-factor authentication might not be enough anymore.
+While cloud service providers take every measure to secure the data you store on their services, under the shared responsibility model it falls to your organisation to protect the network and users.
+Given the ever-growing attack surface, password changes and multi-factor authentication might not be enough any more.

-Deploying a CASB restores control to your organization, allowing you to enforce policies for users and data by widely applying security policies to suit your specific needs.
+Deploying a CASB restores control to your organisation, allowing you to enforce policies for users and data by widely applying security policies to suit your specific needs.